ivanhofer/typesafe-i18n/README.md

 ## Typesafety

-The langauge package allows us to be 100% typesafe for our tranlsation functions and even the translations for other locales itself.
+The `typesafe-i18n` package allows us to be 100% typesafe for our tranlsation functions and even the translations for other locales itself.
 It generates TypeScript definitions based on your base locale.
 It also generates some utility functions for easy usage.

 In order to get get full typesafety for your locales, you can start the watcher during development.
 The watcher listens for changes you make to your [base locale file](#folder-structure) and generates the corresponding TypeScript types.

  > The watcher will generate a different output depending on your TypeScript version.
-Older versions don't support all the features langauge need to provide you with the best types.
+Older versions don't support all the features `typesafe-i18n` need to provide you with the best types.
 Make sure to use a TypeScript version `> 4.1.x` to benefit from all the typechecking features.

 Currently you can choose between two variants to start the watcher: